albertoruibal/carballo/readme.md

 * Pruning: Null move Pruning, static null move pruning, futility pruning and aggressive futility pruning
 * Pluggable evaluator function, distinct functions provided: the Simplified Evaluator Function, other Complete and other Experimental
 * Parameterizable evaluator (only for the complete &amp; experimental evaluators)
-* Selectable ELO level with a UCI parameter
+* Selectable ELO level with an UCI parameter
 * Supports Chess960
 * Polyglot opening book support; in the code it includes Fruit's Small Book
 * FEN notation import/export support, also EPD support for testing